Military judge weighs sentencing for Manning in WikiLeaks case

 Prosecutors opened the sentencing phase of Manning's court-martial on Wednesday by arguing the intelligence analyst hurt national security and damaged relationships with intelligence sources overseas when he leaked more than 700,000 secret diplomatic and war documents.

-One prosecution witness, John Kirchofer, chief financial officer at the Defense Intelligence Agency, said it cost the federal government $6.2 million (4 million pounds) to review the threat posed by Manning's release.
+One prosecution witness, John Kirchofer, chief financial officer at the Defense Intelligence Agency, said it cost the federal government $6.2 million to review the threat posed by Manning's release.

 Defense lawyers, who during the court-martial portrayed Manning as naive but well intentioned, are expected to call for leniency, arguing the soldier wanted to provoke a broader debate on U.S. military policy, but not to harm anyone.